Temporal and spectral study of PKS 0208-512 during the 2019-2020 flare: Observations and data analysis

 \subsection{\emph{Swift}-XRT}

-\emph{Swift} is a multi-waveband telescope solely designed to catch the transient phenomenon in the galactic and extra-galactic sky.
-It has three instruments onboard, namely, X-ray telescope (XRT), ultraviolet optical telescope (UVOT), and the Burst alert telescope (BAT), working in three different energy ranges.
-Few of the \emph{Fermi} sources are also continuously monitored by \emph{Swift}.
-The source PKS\,0208-512, has been observed continuously by monitoring program and also by the target of opportunity (ToO) program.
-In this work, we used the data of ToO observations (PIs: Angioni and Wierzcholska (2019-12-17 to 2019-12-24), Khatoon (2020-03-09 to 2020-03-21)).
-We obtained 12 \emph{Swift} observations with the exposure time of 18.8 ks during the period from MJD 58669 to 58930.
-We have produced the \emph{Swift}-XRT light curve where each point corresponds to a one-observation ID.
-To reduce the X-ray data, we have followed the standard procedure as used by the community.
-First, we ran the `XRTPIPELINE' to produce the cleaned event files, and to do that, the latest version of the calibration file (CALDB) is used.
-The cleaned event files for the photon counting (PC) mode were further used to create a source and background spectrum, using `XSELECT'.
+\emph{Swift} is a space-based telescope also known as Neil Gehrels observatory, was launched in November 2004 to observe the transient phenomenon in the Universe (\citealt{2004ApJ...611.1005G}).
+The instruments onboard \emph{Swift}, used in our study are X-ray telescope (XRT, 0.3-10 keV), ultraviolet optical telescope (UVOT, 170-650 nm) with filters V, B, U for optical band and W1, M2, and W2 for UV band, respectively (\citealt{Larionov_2016}).
+The source PKS\,0208-512, has been observed regularly through the monitoring program and also by the target of opportunity (ToO) program.
+During the period MJD 58000-59050, Swift observed the source PKS 0208-512 in X-ray, optical, and UV as part of a ToO program only.
+The Swift ToO observations are follow-up of the $\gamma$-ray flaring activity of the source, reported on December 1, 2019 and March 16, 2020 (\citealt{2019ATel13320....1A,2020ATel13558....1A}).
+The follow-up Swift ToO observations were performed during December 17-24, 2019 (observation IDs : 00041512021, 00041512023, 00041512025, 00041512026, and 00041512027) and March 9-21, 2020 (observation IDs : 00035002131, 00035002132, 00035002133, 00035002134, and 00035002135).
+In total, we have 12 \emph{Swift} observations of $\sim$ 1-2 ks each, for a total exposure time of 18.8 ks during the period from MJD 58669 to 58930.
+To reduce the X-ray data, we have followed the standard procedure.
+First, we ran the \texttt{XRTPIPELINE} to produce the clean event files, and to do that, the latest version of the calibration file (CALDB, version 20200305) is used.
+The cleaned event files for the photon counting (PC) mode were further used to create a source and background spectrum, using \texttt{XSELECT}.